Enter your ZIP to

 Many homeowners researching a new metal roof have concerns about the potential for rust, noise from rain and wind, and denting, but modern engineering has addressed all these concerns.
 You do have to properly insulate your attic to prevent your roof from creating too much noise, but this is sound advice regardless of the type of roof you choose to install.
 Additionally, with most textured roofs, minor denting (if it occurs) is not easily visible.

 Finally, some believe that metal roofing will increase your likelihood of a lightning strike.
 While metal does conduct electricity, electricity is not drawn to it.
-In fact, because metal roofing is fire resistant, if your home is struck by lightning your risk of fire is actually decreased.
+In fact, because metal roofing is fire-resistant, if your home is struck by lightning, your risk of fire is actually decreased.

 The Bottom Line

-Modernize recommends getting quotes from three to four local roofing contractors in order to find the best price.
+Modernize recommends getting quotes from three to four local roofing contractors to find the best price.
 Be sure to ask your contractor about their experience with installing these roofs and also get their opinion on whether a tin roof is the best material for your home.